Kartik-jalal/HF-LLM_Course/README.md

 # HF-LLM_Course
-This Repo is for the work-through of [LLMs](https://huggingface.co/learn/llm-course/chapter0/1?fw=pt) by HuggingFace.
+This Repo is for working through the [LLMs course](https://huggingface.co/learn/llm-course/chapter0/1?fw=pt) by HuggingFace, to help me refamiliarise myself with NLP.

 ## Setup